 Creating a program

-Creating a software program to automate a task can take longer than any of the above options.
+Creating a program to automate a task can take longer than any of the above options.
 However, for more complex tasks and improved speed may be the only option.
 To create a program, you'll need to learn how to program and a compiler to compile the program for the platform running the program.

 When should you not automate?